fcakyon/pywhisper/README.md

 ## extra features

+- easy installation from pypi
 - no need for ffmpeg cli installation, pip install is enough
-- srt export
-- progress bar for `transcribe`
 - continious integration and package testing via github actions

 ## setup